FOR IMMEDIATE RELEASE

 - A Frequently Asked Questions resource: the questions cover a range of topics, across public health, compliance, and finances, with the goal of providing municipal leaders, citizens and utilities the most up-to-date, science-based information about lead and copper in our drinking water.
 Visit the FAQ page to learn more!

 - Infographics: our infographics are easy to understand visuals that represent the major changes in Michigan’s LCR.
 Click here to check them out!

-- Case Studies: these address one of the biggest concerns about updating the LCR: how are we going to pay for it?
+- Policy memos: these address one of the biggest concerns about updating the LCR: how are we going to pay for it?
 Follow this link to read about the multiple options to fund lead service line replacements across Michigan.